What is Hand Therapy:

 For more details check the HTCC website: www.htcc.org

-List of Certified Hand therapist practicing in Ireland:
+List of Certified Hand therapist practicing in Ireland and year of certification.

 2. Accredited Hand Therapist

 The British Association of Hand Therapists has developed a system of accreditation of hand therapists’ learning and experience, leading to the award of ‘Accredited Hand Therapist’.

 Hand Therapists may develop their knowledge and skills via BAHT validated courses at different levels.
 BAHT validated courses qualify for points towards becoming an accredited hand therapist.

 More experienced therapists may choose to submit evidence of prior learning (APL) to gain BAHT points, or gain educator points through lecturing on validated courses.

 List of Accredited Hand Therapist’s practicing in Ireland: